ekiefl/ekiefl.github.io/_posts/miscellaneous/2023-09-14-north-mongolia.md

 After brief introductions she led us outside to the parking lot.
 She introduced us to a tall skinny man named Baagii, her husband.
 We would get to know him very well over the next two weeks.
 It seemed he didn't speak any English, but with a shy smile, he motioned for us to hand him our bags.

+{% include photo.html
+    url="2023-09-14-north-mongolia/13/__2023-09-09_04-54-47-121000_kourtney.webp"
-{% include photo.html url="2023-09-14-north-mongolia/13/__2023-09-09_04-54-47-121000_kourtney.webp.webp" description="Baagii on his friend's speedboat on Khuvsgul Lake (Day 13)." %}
+    description="Kourtney (left), Baagii (center), and me (right) on Baagii's friend's speedboat on Khuvsgul Lake (Day 13)."
+%}

 On our way to Ulaanbaatar, Mongolia's capital, Kourtney and I calibrated to Anuka's accent as she shared bits of information about Mongolia and Ulaanbaatar.
 She talked quietly with a friendly demeanor.
 I could tell she loved her country and was eager to share it with us.
 We were in good hands.

 "We are a quickly developing nation," Anuka started.
 1.8 million people lived in Ulaanbaatar.
 Including undocumented people, it might be over 2 million, which is well over half of Mongolia's total population.
 Mongolians were contending with a blazingly fast speed of urbanization.
 Smartphones, 4G networks, TV, 9-5 jobs, fast food, and high-rise apartment buildings were pervading the urban lifestyle, and Ulaanbaatar was the hearthstone of this drastic cultural shift.

 As we drove through the rolling hill landscape, littered with thousands of free-roaming cows, goats, and sheep, we crested over a hill and in the distance, we saw Ulaanbaatar sprawled out beneath the backdrop of the Khentii mountains.
 Along the outskirts of the city, white circular tents called *gers* (similar to yurts) sat interspersed among modern buildings and city streets.

+{% include photo.html url="2023-09-14-north-mongolia/general/ubi.webp" description="As we drive toward the city center, we watch the view outside transform from scattered gers to increasingly dense clusters of shacks, eventually giving way to high-rise buildings.
+In this way, the road's transection through the city provides a symbolic timeline of Ulaanbaatar's rapid urbanization. <i>Photo credit: Hector Retamal</i>" %}

 In the not too distant past, nearly 100% of Mongolians lived in gers, who traveled nomadically with their livestock, perpetually moving their gers with the change of seasons, conditions, and resource availability.
 Today, many of them were equipped with satellite dishes and solar panels, showcasing the conveniences of modernity knocking on the doorstep of ancient tradition.

-{% include photo.html url="2023-09-14-north-mongolia/general/ubi.webp" description="As we drove toward the city center, we watched the view outside transform from scattered gers to increasingly dense clusters of shacks, eventually giving way to high-rise buildings.
-It was both a literal and symbolic representation of Ulaanbaatar's rapid urbanization. <i>Photo credit: Hector Retamal</i>" %}

 I was taken aback by the sheer chaos of the traffic.
 Faded road paint feebly demaracted lanes, traffic lights were sparse, and where they did exist, they seemed to serve more as suggestions than mandates.